enderversing/itp-blog/year/2025/spring/energy/weeks/week9.md

 I always begin by setting the LoRa region for sending messages (in Meshtastic, I think you have to do this.)
 ![](https://enderversing.github.io/itp-blog/assets/img/energy/week9/24011.png)

-I think I'll keep my solar powered repeater in client mode because the repeater is not in an "extremely stratefic" location.
+I think I'll keep my solar powered repeater in client mode because the repeater is not in an "extremely strategic" location.
 ![](https://enderversing.github.io/itp-blog/assets/img/energy/week9/24129.png)

 Repeater and router modes require high power consumption.